Skip to main content

 Observation

-I noticed the XSS is self-XSS (notes only render in the note owner's own session) and the flag lives in the admin's note, which suggested that any direct cookie-theft approach would fail because your script never runs in the admin's session and their cookie is likely HttpOnly.
+The XSS is self-XSS: notes render only in their owner's session, and the flag lives in the admin's note.
+Direct cookie theft fails, because your script never runs in the admin's session and their cookie is probably HttpOnly anyway.

 The XSS is self-XSS: your stored script only ever runs when YOU view YOUR note, in your own session.
 The admin never renders your note in their session, so you cannot directly run code as admin or read their cookie.
 The flag is text inside the admin's own note page.
 The plan is to get the admin's flag-note page open in one window and your XSS running in another same-origin window, then read across.